 Roush Fenway Racing Drivers:

 In 1988 Jack Roush decided to move his racing operations south and foray into the growing but unfamiliar world of NASCAR.
 Already an accomplished drag and road racer, NASCAR was exciting but unchartered territory for the former Ford engineer and college physics teacher.
-The move proved a success and almost 25 years later Roush has built his team into one of the most successful in the history of professional sports.
+The move proved a success and more than 25 years later Roush has built his team into one of the most successful in the history of professional sports.

 The direct result of Roush’s hard work, drive and determination has parlayed into more than 1000 top fives and over 2000 top 10s, while leading over 57,000 laps and turning well over a million miles.

 Born in Covington, Ky, in 1942, Jack Ernest Roush was always interested in finding out what made things tick.
 He received his mathematics degree with a minor in physics from Berea College in 1964 and moved to Detroit to go to work for Ford Motor Company that same year.
 He went on to earn his Master’s Degree in Scientific Mathematics from Eastern Michigan University in 1970.

 While working for Ford, Roush was drawn to the company’s extensive motorsports activities, and in 1966 joined a group of fellow racing enthusiasts called “The Fastbacks.”
 After leaving Ford, he partnered with Wayne Gapp in 1970 in a racing venture that would see the duo attract national attention by winning several events and one championship each in NHRA, IHRA and AHRA with their Pro Stock racer.

 In 1976, Roush formed Jack Roush Performance Engineering.
 His success on the track, combined with his reputation as a performance engineer helped his young business thrive, and although he stopped operating a race team in the late 1970’s, his company stayed well entrenched in the sport; building engines for other teams throughout the early 1980’s.